Whipped Cream Homemade

 • Powdered Sugar: Also known as confectioners’ sugar, this type of sugar dissolves smoothly into the cream without leaving any grainy texture.
 It also helps stabilize the whipped cream so it holds its shape longer than if you used regular granulated sugar.

-• Vanilla Bean Paste {or Vanilla Extract}: This gives your whipped cream those beautiful flecks of real vanilla and a richer flavor than extract.
+• Vanilla Bean Paste {or Vanilla Extract}: There are so many reasons to love vanilla bean paste.
+It gives your whipped cream those beautiful flecks of real vanilla and a richer flavor than extract.
 Regular vanilla extract works perfectly fine, too – use whatever you have on hand.
 If using extract, make sure it’s pure vanilla extract rather than imitation for the best flavor.

 See recipe card for full information on ingredients and quantities.